Enabling Fast and Accurate Neutral Atom Readout through Image Denoising: Enabling readout for low photon counts

 Training optimizes a combination of adversarial loss, which encourages realism, and a heavily weighted pixel-wise L1 loss, which enforces fidelity to the high-SNR target at each pixel.
 Training is performed using the Adam optimizer with parameters $\beta_1 = 0.5$ and $\beta_2 = 0.999$, a learning rate of $0.0002$, batch size 16, and 30 training epochs.

 The total generator loss is given by:

-where $x$ is the low-SNR input, $y$ is the high-SNR target, $\mathcal{L}_{\text{GAN}}$ measures how well the generator fools the discriminator, and $\lambda_{L1}$ controls the trade-off between perceptual realism and pixel-level accuracy.
+where $x$ is the low-SNR input, $y$ is the high-SNR target, $\mathcal{L}_{\text{GAN}}$ measures the ability of generator to fool the discriminator, as mentioned in \cite{pix2pix2017}, and $\lambda_{L1}$ controls the trade-off between perceptual realism and pixel-level accuracy.
 In our experiments, $\lambda_{L1} = 200$ provided a good balance between structural preservation and noise suppression.
-To further improve structural preservation, the objective can be augmented with SSIM (Structural Similarity Index) and PSNR (Peak Signal-to-Noise Ratio) terms, which reward reconstructions that maintain perceptual structure and maximize signal strength relative to noise.
+To further improve structural preservation, the objective can be augmented with the Structural Similarity Index Measure (SSIM) and Peak Signal-to-Noise Ratio (PSNR) terms, which reward reconstructions that maintain perceptual structure and maximize SNR.